Comparing Logical and Physical ERD

 7. Click OK in the Select Parent Model window.

-8. Click OK to confirm the creation of Entity Relationship Diagram.
-On the right hand side of the diagram you should see a floating panel Data Model, with the option Logical Model selected.
-If you find Physical Model selected, it's possible that you have entered a wrong name in step 6.
+8. Click OK to confirm the creation of the Entity Relationship Diagram.
+On the right-hand side of the diagram, you should see a floating panel called Data Model, with the option Logical Model selected.
+If you find that Physical Model is selected, it's possible that you have entered the wrong name in step 6.
 If that's the case, select Logical Model manually now.

 logical model selected

-9. Click on the background of diagram.
+9. Click on the background of the diagram.
 The Data Model panel will then disappear.

 simple logical erd

-11. Add the following columns into the Customer entity:
+11. Add the following columns to the Customer entity:

 Column